-- 3.15.
-Recycled aggregates arise from several sources notably from the demolition of buildings or from civil engineering works such as asphalt planings from road resurfacing and railway track ballast.
-"Recycling" aggregates involves the processing of waste materials to remove unwanted or inappropriate material such as fines, wood, plastic and metal.
-It will usually include crushing and screening.
-The recycled aggregate is then re-used, usually for a less demanding application. - 3.16.
-A significant amount of recycled aggregate is produced in the county from the management of construction and demolition waste (C&D waste).
-In order to ensure that adequate provision was made in the Waste Core Strategy for the recycling of construction and demolition waste in Worcestershire, background work was undertaken to estimate how much waste was produced. - 3.17.
+- 3.17.
 There are no reliable assessments of C&D arisings or set approaches for making estimates about waste arisings or projecting waste growth for C&D waste, nationally or locally.
 The Waste Core Strategy background document: Arisings and Capacity considered several alternative approaches.
 A "preferred methodology" was developed based on the method used in RSS Phase 2 Future Capacity Requirements Study (WMRA) and this formed the evidence base for the Waste Core Strategy. - 3.18.
 In summary, this method uses a development index to disaggregate estimates of regional C&D arisings into a county-level figure.
 The method assumes that development will initially be concentrated on previously developed (brownfield) land and that such sites will generate considerable volumes of C&D waste.
 It assumes that over time more new development will take place on greenfield sites and that this will result in wastes produced from redevelopment decreasing.
-This approach has been subject to examination for the Phase 2 Review of the West Midlands RSS and the Worcestershire Waste Core Strategy and was considered sound on both occasions.. - 3.19.
-The projected arisings of C&D waste in Worcestershire based on this approach are set out in Table 3.2.
+This approach has been subject to examination for the Phase 2 Review of the West Midlands RSS and the Worcestershire Waste Core Strategy and was considered sound on both occasions. - 3.19.
+The projected arisings of C&D waste in Worcestershire based on this approach are set out in Figure 7.

-Table 3.2 Projected Arisings of Commercial and Industrial Waste (Worcestershire Waste Core Strategy)
+Figure 7 Projected Arisings of Commercial and Industrial Waste (Worcestershire Waste Core Strategy)

-Tracts core curategy/

-2010 2015 2020 2025 2030

-Projected arisings of C&D waste 510,555 419,520 419,520 419,520 419,520
+2010 2015 2020 2025 2030 Projected arisings of C&D waste 510,555 419,520 419,520 419,520 419,520

-3.20.
-The Waste Core Strategy is based on a target that a minimum of 75% of this material could be diverted from landfill and the Strategy identifies the

-- need for additional capacity to recycle C&D waste of 105,000 tpa in Worcestershire over the period to 2025/26 to meet this. - 3.21.
+- 3.20.
+The Waste Core Strategy is based on a target that a minimum of 75% of this material could be diverted from landfill and the Strategy identifies the need for additional capacity to recycle C&D waste of 105,000 tpa in Worcestershire over the period to 2025/26 to meet this. - 3.21.
 This is not a cap on recycling capacity, but gives on indication of proportion of C&D waste which it is realistic to anticipate being recycled.
 Based on these figures it is likely that the availability of secondary aggregates would be 314,640 419,520 tonnes per annum between 2015/6 and 2035/36, depending on whether 75% or 100% of C&D waste is recycled. - 3.22.
 The Phase 2 Future Capacity Requirements Study identifies that much, if not all of this capacity could be provided by mobile plant in Worcestershire.
 The Waste Core Strategy nonetheless makes provision for at least 25% of that capacity to be met from static sites and the land requirement in the Strategy reflects this. - 3.23.
 Static C&D recycling facilities in Worcestershire currently have the capacity to manage about 122,000 tonnes per annum of inert waste.
 Mobile plants are also known to operate in the county and appear to process significant volumes of material.
 However it is not possible to assess the tonnage processed or the proportion of this which is used as aggregates at present, particularly as this type of material is often re-used on-site.